 Fuel cell electric vehicles

 For years, car companies have been researching and developing hydrogen-powered, fuel-cell vehicles (FCEVs), which come with the advantage of zero emissions and the potential for up to three times the efficiency of gas-powered cars.
 The vehicles have on-board fuel cells that run on compressed hydrogen.
 The fuel cells convert hydrogen and oxygen into electricity and in turn power an electric motor.
-With Honda’s Clarity Fuel Cell, Hyundai’s Nexo Fuel Cell SUV, and Toyota’s Mirai already on the road, the use of fuel cell technology is now appearing as a viable alternative to gas and electric cars.
+With Honda’s Clarity Fuel Cell, Hyundai’s Nexo Fuel Cell SUV, and Toyota’s Mirai already on the road, the use of fuel cell technology is now appearing as a viable alternative to gas and electric cars – in fact, there are currently 9 vehicles on the road today that utilize this fuel cell technology.
 Factors currently inhibiting wider adoption of fuel cell vehicles include the cost of the cars, as well as a limited network of hydrogen fueling stations.

 Flexible fuel vehicles

 Meanwhile, flexible-fuel vehicles (FFVs) run on a mixture of gas and ethanol.
 Produced primarily from corn, ethanol has benefited from government mandates requiring more fuels be made from renewable sources.
-Flex-fuel vehicles currently have the best network of fueling stations.
+Flex-fuel vehicles currently have over 3,900 fueling stations across the U.S. and Canada.